Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 - **Core Values Integration Update**: We have made significant progress in integrating core values into our AI community through an open forum.
-This includes:
+This includes conducting regular assessments to ensure their alignment with community needs and objectives.
 - **Value Lifecycle**: We've established a dynamic lifecycle for our values, encompassing:
   1. Initial Brainstorming: Gathering diverse value proposals from the community.
   2. Prioritization: Ranking values based on community input and relevance.